Stebalien/tempfile/README.md

 Security
 --------

-This library should be race free and secure in the presence of pathological temporary file cleaners.
+This library should be race free, reliable, and secure in the presence of pathological temporary file cleaners.